strict-types/strict-types/README.md

 # Rust implementation of strict encoding schema (STENS)

-Strict encoding is a deterministic schema-base binary serialization format used for consensus protocols, networking, AluVM and long-term data storage.
+Strict encoding is a deterministic schema-base binary serialization format for algebraic types (ADT) which provides automatic strong type checking.
+It is used in consensus protocols, networking, AluVM and long-term data storage.

-This library provides primitives for describing strict encoding schemata, validating and parsing structured data using the schema.
+This library provides primitives for describing strict encoding schemata, validating and parsing structured data using the schema and for on-the-fly checking of algebraic data type serialziation/deserialization.

 To learn more about strict encoding [read the spec](https://www.strict-encoding.org).